Nivethagithub/Azure-zero-to-hero/Day-04/02-vm-types.md

 - **Description:** Burstable VMs provide a baseline level of CPU performance with the ability to burst above the baseline for a certain period.
 They are cost-effective for workloads with varying CPU usage.

-- **Use Case:** Development and testing environments, small websites, and applications with variable workloads.
+- **Use Case:** Development and testing environments,  , and applications with variable workloads.